statamic/docs/content/collections/docs/new-antlers-parser.md

 This new engine is a powerful factory, mad scientist labratory, and wizarding school all rolled into one. 🏭🧑‍🔬🧙‍♀️

-### We're Calling it "Experimental" {#experimental}
+### We're calling it "Experimental" {#experimental}

-Because of how fundamental Antlers is to the whole Statamic experience, we wanted to ship this new version under an **opt-in** feature flag in the event it affects the behavior or output of one or more of your templates.
-Here are a few conditions we wish to avoid, in order of most-to-least likely scenarios:
+Because of how fundamental Antlers is to the entire Statamic experience, we're shipping this new version under an **opt-in** feature flag until Statamic 3.4 — just in case it affects the behavior or output of one or more of your templates in an unexpected way.
+Here are a few situations we wish to avoid, in order of most-to-least likely to happen:

-1. Templates that rely on a bug in the RegEx parser
+1. Templates that rely on a bug in the RegEx parser suddenly behave correctly, but do so unexpectedly
-1. Templates that rely on undocmented behaviors or features that may have been removed in the New Parser
+1. Templates that rely on undocmented or unknown behaviors that may have been fixed, removed, or otherwise not ported to the New Parser
 1. Actual regressions created by the new parser
-1. Your performance gains are so high that your site rips a hole in the Space Time Continuum
+1. Performance gains are so high that your site rips a hole in the Space Time Continuum and inhales everthing in the solar system into it, collapsing everything you've ever known into the space of a single atom
+1. Half-Life 3 comes out but everyone is too distracted by New Antlers to notice

+If you encounter any of these scenarios (and you still exist), please [open an issue](https://github.com/statamic/cms/issues/new?assignees=&labels=&template=bug_report.yml) so we can address it or help you get sorted.

 ### How to Enable It {#enable}